HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages LifeStance Health Group (LFST) Investors to Contact Firm's Attorneys Now, Firm Investigating Possible Securities Law Violations

 SAN FRANCISCO, Aug.
-12, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges LifeStance Health Group, Inc. ( LFST) investors with significant losses to submit your losses now.
+13, 2021 /PRNewswire/ -- Hagens Berman urges LifeStance Health Group, Inc. (NASDAQ: LFST) investors with significant losses to submit your losses now.
 The firm is investigating possible securities law violations and certain investors may have valuable claims.

 Visit: www.hbsslaw.com/investor-fraud/LFST